Is Blake Shelton Going To Be A Daddy? Gwen Stefani Is Allegedly Pregnant

 According to the magazine, Shelton and Stefani have tried vitro fertilization to get pregnant.
 However, this process didn’t work out that’s why they decided to do it the natural way again.
 It seems that the natural method worked as seen on Gwen’s recent photos.
 If ever the reports are true, the 40-year-old country superstar must be really excited to become a daddy.

-Blake Shelton and Miranda Lambert have been married for approximately four years but they never had a child of their own.
+Blake Shelton and Miranda Lambert were married for approximately four years, but they never had a child of their own.
 According to Hollywood Life, one of the reasons that the two broke up was they disagreed on having a child.
 The former couple has started making plans to start a family, but the 33-year-old country singer just couldn’t keep her promise.

 There were also reports that the “Vice” hitmaker cheated on her hubby which triggered Shelton to file for a divorce from his wife.
-After the two went their separate ways, Miranda Lambert started dating Anderson East and she even reportedly got pregnant after a few months of being together.
+After the two went their separate ways, Miranda Lambert started dating Anderson East, and she even reportedly got pregnant after a few months of being together.

 “If she starts a family with another man, it would have to make Blake’s blood boil,” an insider told Life & Style.
 His greatest wish was to have a baby with Miranda during their relationship.
 But now it’s Anderson by her side, and Miranda is thriving like never before.”

 Unfortunately, the report was false because Lambert is currently on tour and is not pregnant with East’s baby.
-Shelton and Stefani still haven’t confirmed nor denied if they are expecting a child, but no word from the power couple yet.
+Shelton and Stefani still haven’t confirmed nor denied if they are expecting a child, but there is no word from the power couple yet.
 Blake has been in the same situation before with Lambert.

 According to PEOPLE, there were reports that they are trading drinking alcohol for a baby.
 But they slammed the pregnancy rumors on social media by posting funny remarks on Twitter.
 Lambert joked about getting a new puppy.
 She also asked her followers not to believe everything they read and claimed that she’s drinking right now in honor of their future kid.